 It's super easy to make and can be made in advance and kept in the fridge for a few weeks or frozen for a month or more.

-- Butter: this recipe uses cold butter cut into small pieces, which is the old-fashioned way.
-But you can use melted butter and stir it into the dry ingredients for an ever quicker crumble mixture.
+- Butter: This recipe uses cold butter cut into small pieces, the old-fashioned way.
+You can also stir melted butter into the dry ingredients for an even quicker crumble mixture.
 Both ways of making it are in the recipe card.

 - Mixing: I use a medium bowl and my hands or a pastry cutter.
-But you can also use the processor (it's great when making a large batch) but don't process the oats from the beginning or they will be pulverized.
-Add them at the last moment and pulse once or twice just to mix.
+But you can also use the processor (it's great when making a large batch), but don't process the oats from the beginning, or they will be pulverized.
+Add them at the last moment and pulse once or twice to mix.

-- The final mixture should be rustic, coarse, and have clumps here and there (images below).
+- The final mixture is rustic and coarse, with clumps here and there.

 There's not much work at this point.